Detection of Anomalous Network Nodes via Hierarchical Prediction and Extreme Value Theory: Proposed Method

-Hierarchical series have been shown to be useful in extracting data from nested series.
-Series at different levels of the hierarchy can reveal different information that may be useful for forecasting an individual node.
-Therefore, they can be used for extracting latent information from other nodes and levels that may not be apparent in one single node \citep{abolghasemi2022model,abolghasemi2022machine}.
-In this study, we build a two-level hierarchy, similar to \ref{htsstructure:sample}, with 362 nodes at the bottom level indicating 362 Mac addresses, and one node at the top indicating the total ARP calls in the network.
+Hierarchical time series refers to a collection of time series that are nested in a multi-level structure.
+In general, series at various levels of the hierarchy can be used to extract latent information from other levels that may not be apparent in any one single level~\cite{abolghasemi2022model}.
+In this work we consider a two level hierarchy and use hierarchical time series to predict the number of ARP calls made by each node.